Event Tag: sibling placements

 Leigh Smith

-Leigh Smith is the Training Manager at Adoption Focus where she has worked since 2017.
+Leigh Smith is the Head of Training and Support at Adoption Focus where she has worked since 2017.
 Before this, she worked in a Local Authority supporting children in care and an independent fostering agency supporting foster carers.

 Instructions